claygod/Bxog/README.md

 -  *New* - create a new multiplexer
 -  *Add* - add a rule specifying the handler (the default method - GET, ID - as a string to this rule)
 -  *Start* - start the server indicating the listening port
--  *Params* - extract parameters from URL
--  *Create* - generate URL of the available options
+-  *Context* - for the route, which will be available from within the handler.
 -  *Test* - Start analogue (for testing only)

 Example: